kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 pip install kedro dbx --upgrade
 ```

 dbx is an extension of the Databricks CLI, a command-line program for interacting with Databricks without using its UI.
-You will use dbx to sync code your project with Databricks.
+You will use dbx to sync your project's code with Databricks.

 After installing dbx, you must authenticate the Databricks CLI with your [Databricks instance](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication).

 ### Create a new Kedro project

-Create a Kedro project with the PySpark Iris starter.
-To do this, run the following command in your local environment:
+Create a Kedro project with the PySpark Iris starter using the following command in your local environment:

 ```bash
 kedro new --starter=pyspark-iris